 With each DUI or DWI arrest, two different and distinct consequences arise.

-The second, is the administrative suspension of your driving privileges.
-No matter what the disposition is of your criminal DUI or DWI charge, even if it’s just your first DUI / DWI, you can lose your driving privileges for as little as 30 days or as much as one year.
+The second is the administrative suspension of your driving privileges.
+Even if it’s your first criminal DUI or DWI charge, you can lose your driving privileges for 30 days to as much as one year.
 If you’ve had previous DUI/DWI charges, you could increase the administrative suspension time of your driving privileges up to even 5 or 10 years.

-Whether you took a breathalyzer, or refused to take a breathalyzer, you need to contact an experienced DUI or DWI defense attorney.
+Whether you took a breathalyzer, or refused to take a breathalyzer, you need to work with an experienced DUI or DWI defense attorney.
 To learn more about how David M. Lurie, call me at 816-221-5900 or fill out an online contact form.